-Institution Name: Copiah-Lincoln Community College Date of F Report: 10/30/20 20 Covering Quarter B Ending: September 30 Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$1,679,746 Section (a)(2): \$163,251 Section (a)(3): Final Report? □
+Institution Name: Copiah-Lincoln Community College Date of I Report: 10/04/202 1 Covering Quarter End ling: September 30 Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$8,254,183 Section (a)(2)): \$668,513 Section (a)(3): Fina Report? □

 Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
-1 Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$384,172.16 Refunds were issued to students for loss of housing and meal plans Providing tuition discounts.
-Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees.
-Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
-Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
-Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing.
-Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations.
+1 Providing reimbursements for tuition, housing, room and board, or other fee refunds.
+Providing tuition discounts.
+Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$165,000 Provided laptops to students for remote learning Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment. \$150,000 Increase high speed internet and implemented additional wi-fi on campuses Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
+Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing. \$85,991.75 Pre-packaged meals provided; Additional support staff provided for new accommodations